I remember the late nights cuddled in a large duvet with one parent on each side and endless snacks on the bed. This was our monthly movie night.

 Bend it like Beckham

-If you are looking to help your tweens with culture, stereotypes, racism, and friendship, then ‘Bend It Like Beckham’ is a fun movie to watch.
+If you are looking for the best movies for tweens that touch on culture, stereotypes, racism, and friendship, then ‘Bend It Like Beckham’ is a fun movie to watch.
 It’s also a good movie to encourage girls to pursue their dreams,

 Jess, which is actually short for Jessminder, is a British-born Indian girl who is obsessed with football.
 Unfortunately, her parents aren’t too excited about professional football for their own reasons- racism being one of them.

 But she and her friend Jules, face their challenges, navigate friendships, love, and, of course, football!

 A little empathy goes a long way and Wonder is the story of a ten year old boy with facial differences who teaches important lessons about kindness and empathy.
 He starts a new school and is determined to make those around him realise that looks aren’t everything.